Nerwyn/service-call-tile-feature/README.md

 }
 ```

 By default, features will autofill with it's parent's entity information for tracking it's internal state.
-This can be disabled by toggling `Autofill Entity` off at the feature level.
+This can be disabled by toggling `Autofill` off at the feature level.
 Haptics can be similary enabled for a feature.

 ## General Options